Secrets to Mortgage Marketing Success Through Mastering Personal Branding: Mortgage Industry Marketing Part 4, Marisa Carey

 Again, the industry is changing constantly, so there’s new topics that could be talked about every week.

-They could be talking about a specific product, they could be talking about a market update.
+They could be talking about a specific product; they could be talking about a market update.

-So it's really, I give them the reins because I don't wanna control completely what they're doing, and I think that you're more comfortable through talking about something that you come up with.
+So, it’s really, I give them the reins because I don’t wanna control completely what they’re doing, and I think that you’re more comfortable through talking about something that you come up with.

-So I really let them run with the topic.
+So, I really let them run with the topic.

 But again, I’d like to say that I’m very good at helping them throughout the process of recording.